Friday, October 8, 2021

 One of the primary designations of God's prophets in the Old Testament was the phrase "my servants the prophets."
 For the most part, God's prophets were feared, mistreated, cast out, and even murdered.
 Respect and honor were not usually reserved for them or given to them.
 But God loved them.
 God has a special place for them.

-Like we learned from John the Baptist, integrity and faithfulness do not insure that our discipleship will be easy.
-They do insure that God will reward us, but there is no guarantee that we will experience this reward in this life.
-If Jesus, the Son, was murdered by a hateful mob, can his servants expect anything else?
+Like we learned from John the Baptist, integrity and faithfulness do not ensure that our discipleship will be easy.
+They do ensure that God will reward us, but there is no guarantee that we will experience his reward in this life.
+If Jesus, the Son, was murdered by a hateful mob, can God's servants expect anything else?
 The goal is faithfulness.
 We'll leave it to God to take care of everything and everyone else!

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.